Removing black-hole singularities with nonlinear electrodynamics

-In this sense, the approach in our Letter is similar to the one introduced in the recent papers of references \cite{key-20,key-28}, where it has been shown that it is possible to have radiation pressure supported stars at arbitrary value of high mass.
-The result is that trapped surfaces as defined in general relativity are not formed during a gravitational collapse, and hence the singularity theorem on black holes, as proposed in reference \cite{key-5}, cannot be applied.
+In this sense, the approach here is similar to the one introduced in the recent papers of Refs. \cite{key-20} and \cite{key-28}, where it has been shown that it is possible to have radiation pressure supported stars at arbitrary value of high mass.
+The result is that trapped surfaces as defined in general relativity are not formed during a gravitational collapse, and hence the singularity theorem on black holes, as proposed in Ref. \cite{key-5}, cannot be applied.

-It is well known that the conditions concerning the early era of the universe, when very high values of curvature, temperature and density were present \cite{key-1}, and where matter should be identified with a primordial plasma \cite{key-1,key-9,key-10,key-11}, are similar to the conditions concerning black holes physics.
+It is well known that the conditions concerning the early era of the universe, when very high values of curvature, temperature and density were present \cite{key-1}, and where matter should be identified with a primordial plasma \cite{key-1}, \cite{key-9}-\cite{key-11}, are similar to the conditions concerning black holes physics.
 This is exactly the motivation because the singularity theorem on black holes has been generalized to the Universe \cite{key-1,key-10,key-11}.
 In the literature there are various cases where a particular analysis on black holes has been applied to the Universe \cite{key-1,key-10,key-11} and vice versa \cite{key-1,key-10,key-11,key-14}.

-We will re-discuss the simple case of an homogeneous and isotropic sphere that was analysed in the historical paper of Oppenheimer and Snyder \cite{key-12} and, in a different approach, by Beckerdoff and Misner \cite{key-13}.
-See also \cite{key-1} for a review of the issue.
-In such a case, the well known Robertson-Walker line-element can be used, which represents comoving hyper-spherical coordinates for the interior of the star \cite{key-1}, and in terms of conformal time $\eta$ it reads
+We will re-discuss the simple case of a homogeneous and isotropic sphere that was analysed in the historical paper of Oppenheimer and Snyder \cite{key-12} and, in a different approach, by Beckerdoff and Misner \cite{key-13}.
+See also Ref. \cite{key-1} for a review of the issue.
+In such a case, the well-known Robertson\textendash{}Walker line-element can be used, which represents comoving hyper-spherical coordinates for the interior of the star \cite{key-1}, and in terms of conformal time $\eta$ it reads

 where $a(\eta)$ is the scale factor of a conformal space-time.
 Using $\sin^{2}\chi$ we are choosing the case of positive curvature, which is the only one of interest because it corresponds to a gas sphere whose dynamics begins at rest with a finite radius \cite{key-1}.